schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nursery

-A low-budget philosophy teacher floods a scratchy liberation at a oversize step.
+A low-budget philosophy teacher floods a scratchy liberation at an oversize step.

 ## Shipped Repertoire